Oracle Java Licensing and Audit FAQ Guide

 Oracle does not provide free or reduced-cost Java SE licenses for educational, non-profit, or research institutions.
 The licensing and subscription costs apply uniformly.
 Important points:

 - No Edu/Non-Profit Exemption: Unlike some software vendors, Oracle treats Java the same for all commercial entities, including universities and non-profits if they’re using Java in operations.
-A university running Oracle JDK on its servers for internal systems is expected to have a subscription like any company.
+A university running Oracle JDK on its servers for internal systems is expected to have a subscription, just like any other company.

-- Personal/Educational Use vs. Institutional: There’s a distinction between a student or teacher using Java on their personal machine (which is personal use, free under OTN) and the institution deploying Java.
-If a professor installs Oracle JDK on a lab server that students use for coursework, is that personal or institutional?
-It leans towards institutional, so technically, it is not covered by the personal use allowance.
+- Personal/Educational Use vs. Institutional: There’s a distinction between a student or teacher using Java on their machine (which is personal use, free under OTN) and the institution deploying Java.
+If a professor installs the Oracle JDK on a lab server that students use for coursework, is that considered personal or institutional use?
+It leans towards institutional, so technically, the personal use allowance does not cover it.
 Many educational institutions use OpenJDK or purchase a subscription if needed because Oracle doesn’t waive licensing.

-- Possible Oracle Programs: Oracle sometimes has outreach or grant programs, but nothing official in the Java licensing policy gives a discount.
+- Possible Oracle Programs: Oracle occasionally offers outreach or grant programs; however, there is no official discount in the Java licensing policy.
 Negotiating with Oracle reps would typically be required; there’s no public price list category for “academic” at a lower price.

 - Non-profits: Similarly, non-profits are treated as businesses in terms of licensing.
 They must comply with the same rules.
 There’s no automatic discount for charities or NGOs in Oracle’s standard Java licensing.

-So, if you’re an educational or non-profit organization, plan for Java licensing like any other organization.
+Therefore, if you’re an educational or non-profit organization, plan for Java licensing in the same manner as any other organization.
 Oracle’s stance is that the Java SE Subscription is also required for those entities’ production use, without special exceptions.

 33. Can I use Oracle Java for free on Oracle Cloud or with my licensed Oracle products?